YixuanSeanZhou/math_honor_project/README.md

 	- Revise paper

 #### DONE
+	- Coding:
 		- Lagrende poly uni & biv
 		- Chebyshevs' bivariate for first kind and second kind
 		- Run experiments for univariate monomial and two chebyshves
 		- Run small degree experiments for bivariate monomial and cheby first kind and lagrende
 		- See "python_code/univariate/" folder for pictures of univariate results.
+	- Reading:
+		- Understood fomulation introduced in "Polynomial bases on the numerical solution of the multivariate discrete moment problem"
+	- Writing:

 #### Help Needed